cid-harvard/reckoner/README.md

 Generated Fields
 ----------------

-It’s also okay if a field is missing if it will have a single value: In this case `year` is in `generated_fields`.
+It’s also okay if a field is missing if it will have a single value.
+We can automatically fill in the value of that field for each file.

+In this case `year` is in `generated_fields`.
 This gets around the issue that there isn’t a `year` column in the file, so it just fills it in from the file name wildcard again.